 Why you should get a monitor for PS5

-There are multiple factors that make monitors a better option than TVs.
+Multiple factors make monitors a better option than TVs.
 There are also some downsides.
 Let’s go over some pros and cons to help you decide.

 Huge living room TVs aren’t always a viable option.
 Those living in smaller spaces will prefer a more modest screen.
 The bad news is that the industry often favors larger TVs, reserving higher-end specs for more sizeable HDTVs.

 For example, it’s harder to find a 4K 120Hz 32-inch TV than it is to find a 50-inch one.
 This is not the case for monitors.
 You can get high-end specs even in the 24- to 27-inch size range.
 Additionally, these higher-end monitors tend to cost much less than the high-end TVs that offer such features.
 Chances are you can get a better monitor, as opposed to a TV, if you truly need a smaller screen that offers a premium gaming experience.

 Monitors often offer higher refresh rates

 Gaming-optimized TVs are rare.
 On the contrary, gaming monitors are very common.
-This means that these gaming monitors will come with some features that will make gaming better, including higher refresh rates.
+This means these gaming monitors will have some features that will improve gaming, including higher refresh rates.

-Refresh rate dictates how many times a second a screen refreshes the image.
+The refresh rate dictates how many times a screen refreshes the image per second.
 You can learn more about this topic in our refresh rate guide.
 In summary, a higher refresh rate will make for smoother video.
-It’s also an important spec to consider if you play games in which every millisecond counts.
+It’s also important to consider if you play games in which every millisecond counts.
 You might not want someone to shoot you in between frames while playing an FPS game!

 Monitors offer much shorter response times

-Talking about games in which every millisecond counts, these gamers also prefer 1ms response times.
+Talking about games where every millisecond counts, these gamers also prefer 1ms response times.
 A screen with this feature will only have a 1ms lag, meaning you can respond and see actions displayed much faster.
-Fast 1ms response times are very common in the monitor market.
+Fast 1ms response times are prevalent in the monitor market.

 Needless to say, monitors tend to be smaller than televisions.
 This also makes them much more portable.
 Moving a monitor from your desk to the living room is a breeze.
 These PC screens will fit much better in a car trunk, too.
 You can’t say the same about a giant TV.
 Very large TVs can literally be impossible to fit in a standard sedan.

 Monitors can come in different display aspect ratios